genarun/Genarun/README.md

 #### Progressive RAG

 On top of providing a set of base documents, we could internalize a RAG process that re-injects selected texts that have been indexed.
 For less than 500 pages, we can include the entire content in the prompt.
 Selected node content could be classified (and retrieved) using a user-selected embedding model.
 For example, instruct-large could be useful to query the text, while CLIP could be useful to bridge information between text and images (i.e., find the 3 still images from the video that most closely match "video title", find text articles that might be related to a given photo).

+The step would need to provide the "promp template" for search, where we merge variables from previous steps, identify model and corpus used.
+To start, we can work externally with a RAG api that handles indexation and provides a user-friendly UI.
+We could use it to search a corpus of PDF documents.
+The RAG outputs a big txt summary that can be used as Suffix in later prompts, where relevant.
+It can be ran in paralell of other process to speed things up.

 #### Human Steps